 Mitsubishi is a company that has good products, but unfortunately the marketing side as well as the after sales side aren’t so strong.
 Still, Mitsubishi gave India the taste of the Evo.
 The final car in the series, the Evo X, was launched in India at a price of Rs 50 lakhs.
 The shocking bit was that Mitsubishi only offered a tiny 6 month warranty on that which is shocking.
 Luckily, there were still some passionate people who bought the car.

 In the 60s & 70s, the government controlled most of the decisions, even in the auto sector.
 Companies like Hindustan Motors & Premier Auto that sold vehicles in the country did not have the authority to decide how many cars they could build.
 They could not decide the price of the vehicles either.
 Everything was controlled by the government.

 The Nano was a huge project for Tata Motors.
 It was set-up with a lot of hopes and expectations and Tata expected the vehicle to be very successful.
 In order to break-even in the desired time, Tata had to sell 20,000 Nanos/month.
 Sadly, they never even came close to that figure.
 The total sales of Tata’s passenger cars isn’t 20,000 either.

 Maruti is India’s largest vehicle manufacturer.
 In terms of numbers, Maruti roughly sells 1.2-1.3 lakh cars a month.
 According to this figure, roughly 3 Maruti cars are sold every minute.

 Tata Indica aka City Rover

-Before Maruti came up with the concept of car carriers, car companies used to get drivers to drive the new cars from the factory to the respected showrooms.
-It was only after Maruti came did the begin using trucks to transport the cars from the factories.
+Before Maruti came up with the concept of car carriers, car companies used to get drivers to drive the new cars from the factory to the respective showrooms.
+It was only after Maruti came did they begin using trucks to transport the cars from the factories.